Anna-Cantrell/react-electron-boilerplate/README.md

 ## React Electron Boilerplate

 This boilerplate is specifically for building desktop applications using react in electron.
-This built using normal create-react-app and electron-quick-start.
+This is built using normal create-react-app and electron-quick-start.
 No need to eject react!

 I've done all the work of mashing all the code together to make it work as you'd expect.